olvaffe/olv-notes/graphics/apps/chromium.md

   - `//styleguide` provides the style guide
   - `//testing` provides testing tools
   - `//third_party` consists of third-party projects
+    - `//third_party/angle` provides gles (for webgl and skia-gl)
+    - `//third_party/blink` provides the blink renderer
+    - `//third_party/dawn` provides webgpu support
+    - `//third_party/skia` provides 2D graphics (with gles and vk backends)
   - `//tools` provides dev tools

+## Versioning

+- `chrome/VERSION`
+  - `MAJOR` is incremented every 4 weeks
+  - `MINOR` is always 0
+  - `BUILD` is incremented every 12 hours
+  - `PATCH` is not used on main
+- branching
+  - when `BUILD` is incremented to `X+1`, it concludes the development of BUILD `X`
+  - `refs/branch-heads/<X>` branch is created from some earlier commit
+    - the branch is not fetched by default
+  - a commit to add `chrome_branch_deps.json` is added and tagged on the branch
+  - `PATCH` version is incremented once a day (or on-demand) if there are changes

 ## Multi-process architecture

 - every process is an instance of `chrome`, the executable/dll
-- the type (browser/render/gpu/...) of a process is determined by its command line switch, `-type <type>`
+- the type (browser/render/gpu/...) of a process is determined by its command line switch, `--type <type>`
-- gpu process history
 - initially,
   - the gpu process provides remote gles
     - clients use a gles implementation that serializes commands into command buffers
     - the gpu process deserializes command buffers and executes the gles command
     - that is, a client serializes commands into `CommandBufferProxyImpl` and the gpu process deserializes them from `GLES2CommandBufferStub`
   - the per-tab renderer process runs the renderer compositor
     - the renderer comopsitor composites html elements into a frame
     - it uses skia-over-gles which the gles impl is remote
     - frames are submitted to the browser process
       - renderer: `blink -> LayerTreeHost -> LayerTreeHostImpl -> ClientLayerTreeFrameSink`
       - browser: `RenderWidgetHostImpl -> RenderWidgetHostViewAura -> DelegatedFrameHost -> CompositorFrameSinkSupport`
   - the ui thread in the browser process runs the ui compositor and the display compositor
     - the ui compositor draws the ui
     - the display compositor composites renderer frames and the ui frames
     - when gpu compositing, it uses skia-over-gles where the gles impl is remote
     - the ui compositor submits `CompositorFrame` to `DirectLayerTreeFrameSink` which submits it to `CompositorFrameSinkSupport`
     - the display compositor has `HostFrameSinkManager`/`FrameSinkManagerImpl` and `GpuProcessTransportFactory`/`viz::Display`
 - OOP-D, Out-Of-Process Display Compositor
   - the display compositor is moved from the ui thread in the browser process to a new `VizCompositorThread` thread in the gpu process
     - because the new thread and the main thread are both in the gpu process, a new `InProcessCommandBuffer` is introduced in place of `CommandBufferProxyImpl` and `GLES2CommandBufferStub`
     - `HostFrameSinkManager` is in the browser process and `FrameSinkManagerImpl` is in the gpu process
       - the ipc is `mojom::FrameSinkManager` and
         `mojom::FrameSinkManagerClient`
     - `VizProcessTransportFactory` is in the browser process and `RootCompositorFrameSinkImpl`/`viz::Display` is in the gpu process
       - the ipc is `mojom::DisplayPrivate`
   - the per-tab renderer process runs the renderer compositor
     - there is almost no change to the renderer compositor
     - except `CompositorFrame` is submitted to the gpu process directly
   - the ui thread in the browser process runs the ui compositor
     - `ClientLayerTreeFrameSink` is in the browser process and `RootCompositorFrameSinkImpl`/`CompositorFrameSinkSupport` is in the gpu process
       - the ipc is `mojom::CompositorFrameSink` and `mojom::CompositorFrameSinkClient`
 - OOP-R, Out-Of-Process Rasterization
   - the motivation is skia-vk
-    - the renderer process raster pipeline is
+  - the renderer process raster pipeline was
     - paint to `SkPicture`
     - raster task
-      - raster with skia
-      - serialize to gles2 command buffer
+      - skia-gl serialize to gles2 command buffer
-      - gl in gpu process
+    - gpu process deserializes and executes gles2 commands
   - with oopr, it becomes
     - pait to paint ops
-      - raster task
-      - serialize to raster command buffer
-      - raster with skia in gpu process
-    - paint ops
       - `SkCanvas -> PaintCanvas`
       - `SkPaint -> PaintFlags`
       - `SkPicture -> PaintRecord/PaintOpBuffer`
       - `SkShader -> PaintShader`
       - `SkImage -> PaintImage`
+    - raster task
+      - serialize to raster command buffer
+    - gpu processs deserializes and executes raster commands using skia-gl or skia-vk
+  - `UseRasterDecoderForBrowserContext` feature
+    - the browser uses raster command buffer rather than gles2 command buffer to draw the ui
 - OOP-C, Out-Of-Process Rasterization for Canvas
   - OOP-R applies to the rasterization of non-canvas HTML elements
   - OOP-C applies to the rasterization of 2D canvas
+- OOP-VD, Out-Of-Process Video Decode
+  - OOP-D moves the display compositor from the browser process to the gpu process
+  - OOP-R and OOP-C move rasterization from the renderer process to the gpu process
+  - OOP-VD moves accelerated video decoding from the gpu process to the utility process

 ## Switches, Features, and Flags